Esri/arcgis-maps-sdk-swift-toolkit/Documentation/BasemapGallery/README.md

     public init(portal: Portal, geoModel: GeoModel? = nil)
 ```

-`BasemapGallery` has the following modifer:
+`BasemapGallery` has the following modifier:

 - `style(_ newStyle: Style)` - The `Style` of the `BasemapGallery`, used to specify how the list of basemaps is displayed (list, grid, or automatic depending on display width).